mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 ## Conclusion

-In this article, you were able to package Gatekeeper policies as an OCI artifact and push it to Google Artifact Registry thanks to `oras`.
-At the end, you saw how you can sync this private OCI artifact with the `spec.oci.auth: gcpserviceaccount` setup on the `RootSync` using Workload Identity to access Google Artifact Registry.
+In this article, you were able to package a Gatekeeper policy (`Constraint` and `ConstraintTemplate`) as an OCI artifact and push it to Google Artifact Registry thanks to [`oras`](https://oras.land/).
+At the end, you saw how you can sync this private OCI artifact with the `spec.oci.auth: gcpserviceaccount` setup on the Config Sync's `RootSync` setup using Workload Identity to access Google Artifact Registry.

+The continuous reconciliation of GitOps will reconcile between the desired state, now stored in an OCI registry, with the actual state, running in Kubernetes.
+Your Gatekeeper policies as OCI artifacts are now just seen like any container images for your Kubernetes clusters as they are pulled from OCI registries.
+This continuous reconciliation from OCI registries, not interacting with Git, has a lot of benefits in terms of scalability, performance and security as you will be able to configure very fine grained access to your OCI artifacts, across your fleet of clusters.

 ## What's next